The Trojan War

 Did you know that the two main provinces of Ancient Greece were Athens and Sparta?

-Despite the fact that they shared the same heritage and language, ancient Spartans and ancient Athenians were very different.
+Firstly, we had to acquire knowledge about the similarities and differences in the two provinces.
+We discovered that ,despite the fact that they shared the same heritage and language, ancient Spartans and ancient Athenians were very different.
 The Spartans were warriors, disciplined and strong, and always ready to die for their homeland.

 Athenians were educated and those who were not soldiers were philosophers, politicians, writers, musicians, and sculptors.
 Additionally, Athens was a democracy (the very first!) and Sparta was a dictatorship (King Leonidas was in charge!).

 'Girls are allowed to be educated in Sparta!
 Just one of the many reasons why it would be absurd to live in Athens!
 Only few people have rich parents so what would the rest of the girls do?
-Don't be an idiotic fool!' - Lexie, C7
+Don't be an idiotic fool!'

 ' Life as an Athenian is superior to life as a Spartan!
 We live in a democracy!
 We ALL get a say!
 A dictatorship is poisonous!
 Would you really want to lose your voice?
 Would you really want to have no say in your own laws?
 No!
 So why even consider that Sparta would be the best place to live.
-Do the right thing- live in Athens!' - Kieran, C5
+Do the right thing- live in Athens!' - Jacob J

 In the delivery of their debate pupils: